The Carolina Hurricanes were steamrolled by the Florida Panthers in Game 2 of their Eastern Conference Final series.

 The Panthers rode a three-goal first period to a 5-0 blanking on Thursday night at PNC Arena.
 With the win, the Panthers now have a 2-0 series lead.

-Sam Bennett scored twice for the Florida Panthers, with Gustav Forsling, Matthew Tkachuk, and Aleksander Barkov getting the tallies for the Florida Panthers.
+Sam Bennett scored twice, and Gustav Forsling, Matthew Tkachuk and Aleksander Barkov found the net once each for the Florida Panthers.
 Frederik Andersen made 12 saves before getting the hook after 40 minutes.

-So, here’s a look at the three least impressive Carolina Hurricanes players from their shutout loss in Game 2 against the Florida Panthers.
+Here’s a look at the three least impressive Carolina Hurricanes players from their shutout loss in Game 2.

 3 least impressive Carolina Hurricanes from Game 2 loss to Florida Panthers